 - Doesn’t work with BBC iPlayer & Hulu

 PIA is an excellent alternative to HMA because of its comparatively solid server network.
 Its servers are spread across 84 countries, and it has a good concentration of servers in each location.
 PIA has a much better server spread compared to HMA, which has just 1,100 servers, but spreads itself thin across 290 locations.

 This over-propagation of servers can lead to slower speeds and poorer performance, thanks to the overhead that comes from servers being assigned more connections than they can handle in each location.

 One flaw with PIA, though, is that it doesn’t get into some streaming services like Hulu and BBC iPlayer.
 Nevertheless, this is not very different from HMA, which was unable to unblock Amazon Prime and Hulu.

 Server Obfuscation With PIA Shadowsocks

 PIA lets you enhance online privacy using its Shadowsocks proxy.
 While a proxy doesn’t encrypt your connection, it boosts your online privacy by disguising your VPN connection as regular web traffic.
 This makes it hard to tell that you’re using a VPN.

-Private Internet Access is another budget-friendly option, with its 2-year plan costing only $2.19 per month.
+Private Internet Access is another budget-friendly option, with its three-year plan costing only $2.19 per month.

 More details about CyberGhost:

-- Pricing: $2.29 per month on the three-year plan, plus 3 months free
+- Pricing: $2.29 per month on the two-year plan, plus 2 months free

 - Provider website: cyberghostvpn.com